-The Group adopts a medium term capital management plan which is consistently reflected in other risk management policies and procedures set by the Board.
+The PCC adopts a medium term capital management plan which is consistently reflected in other risk management policies and procedures set by the Board.

-This plan considers the various disciplines and parameters which govern the underlying asset exposures to the Group Companies' balance sheets and incorporated cells within the PCC.
+This plan considers the various disciplines and parameters which govern the underlying asset exposures to the Core's balance sheet and Cells within the Company.
 Priority is given to the loss absorbency aspects of these assets.
 They are driven by:

 - The Group's policy on Risk Management and the risk register arising therefrom;

 - The Group's Investment Policy; and

 - The Group's Asset Liability Management Policy and set investment parameters arising therefrom which include consideration for:

 - Counterparty default risk;

 - Currency risk;

 - Market risk;

 - Liquidity risk;

-- Concentration risk
+- o Concentration risk